-MPPT Tracking Algorithm should be capable of sensing multiple maximum power points utilizing full sweeping at all times and continuously operate with the highest power.
+- MPPT Tracking Algorithm should be capable of sensing multiple maximum power points utilizing full sweeping at all times and continuously operating with the highest power.

 The charge controller must have:

 - DC Load Control (Low Voltage Disconnect) to protect batteries from over-discharge.

 - High voltage disconnect protection for Solar charging and Loads to prevent overcharging or high voltage conditions to load from battery.

 - A means to establish dry contact alarm notifications (this can be established by connecting to a compatible relay switch accessory.)